Fisheries and Aquaculture

-In 2006, Government directed the Department of Fisheries and Aquaculture (DFA) to take an active role in coastal and ocean policy development and management.
-In response, DFA led development of the provincial Coastal and Ocean Management Strategy and Policy Framework released in June 2011.
+In 2006, Government directed the Fisheries, Forestry and Agrifoods (FFA) to take an active role in coastal and ocean policy development and management.
+In response, FFA led development of the provincial Coastal and Ocean Management Strategy and Policy Framework released in June 2011.
 This strategy is intended to provide long-term strategic direction on the sustainable use of the province's marine resources.

 Three over-arching strategic approaches to integrated coastal and ocean management are recommended in the strategy and will be guiding principles in moving forward: coordination across government; decisions based on information and research; and public education and awareness.

 Addressing coastal issues is a shared responsibility and it is important that all coastal users are actively involved.
 In order to guide and facilitate provincial planning, the strategy provides direction for policy development and actions under six key coastal issues raised during public discussions:

 To ensure consistency with other provincial government initiatives and to provide a forum for information exchange on coastal and ocean activities, the Provincial Coastal and Oceans Network (PCON) was established in 2006.
 The network is chaired by FFA, and is assisting in implementation of the strategy by providing direction and advice.

 In order to properly assess the issues facing Newfoundland and Labrador's coastal areas, two issues scans were conducted throughout the province by an external consultant in 2007 and 2008.
 The scope of the work was to engage, inform, and hear the concerns of interested groups and individuals on coastal and ocean issues facing their region.